 What is a stop-loss order

 A stop loss order means that you give instructions via your trading platform that the system should automatically sell your asset when the price drops to or below a pre-specified level.
 At short positions (when you gain profit from price decrease), the stop-loss is triggered when the price increases at a pre-specified level.

 The pre-specified level can be a price or a percentage figure.
 If it’s a price figure then it’s the price you want your stop loss to be executed.
-If it’s a percentage figure then trigger price comes from the percentage value of the price at the time of purchase.
+If it’s a percentage figure then it comes from the percentage value of your buying/selling price.